Skip to content

 Before connecting, please ensure the following preparations are complete:

-1. You have created a TrueWatch API Key with the corresponding business permissions.
+1. A TrueWatch API Key with corresponding business permissions has been created.

-2. You have obtained the Owl MCP Endpoint corresponding to the site where your workspace belongs.
+2. The Owl MCP Endpoint corresponding to the site where the workspace belongs has been obtained.

-3. The Owl MCP service connection configuration has been completed in your MCP client.
+3. The Owl MCP service connection configuration has been completed in the MCP client.

 4. The current network environment can access the Owl MCP Endpoint.